therealssj/blog/content/statement/Skycoin PSA - Onwards and upwards.md

 All memes, price and trading discussion, and less serious discussions will take place in our community club house at [r/Skytrader](http://www.reddit.com/r/skytrader).
-This is where the SkyFleet can hang out, throw up some stickers, let loose and have fun.
+This is where the Skyfleet can hang out, throw up some stickers, let loose and have fun.